TobiWestermann/OutOfPhase/README.md

 ## Purpose
 This template provides some basic features for effects and synth, like:
-* synchron block processing for arbitrary block sizes
+* synchron block processing for arbitrary block sizes (done, not tested)
 * preset handler (done)
 * resizable GUI (done)
 * saving/loading of plugin state (with GUI size) (done)
-* keyboard  + pitch-wheel and modulation-wheel (midi insert and display)
+* keyboard  + pitch-wheel and modulation-wheel (midi insert and display) (done)
-* a template plugin cpp and h for easy start.
+* a template plugin cpp and h for easy start. (done)

 ## Usage